MavridisChristos/OnlineDeterministicAnnealing/README.md

 > Recursive **gradient-free stochastic approximation** algorithm.

-## Abstract

-Inherent in virtually every
-iterative machine learning algorithm is the problem of hyper-parameter tuning, which includes three major design parameters:
-(a) the complexity of the model, e.g., the number of neurons in a neural network, (b) the initial conditions, which heavily affect the behavior of the algorithm, and
-(c) the dissimilarity measure used to quantify its performance.

-Online Deterministic Annealing (ODA) is an online prototype-based learning algorithm for classification, clustering, and regression, that progressively increases the number of prototypes as needed.
-That is, **the complexity of the model adapts to the online data observations**.
-The prototypes can be viewed as neurons living in the data space itself, making ODA a progressively growing competitive-learning neural network architecture with inherent interpretation properties regarding the weights of the neurons.

-The learning rule of ODA
-is formulated as an online **gradient-free stochastic approximation** algorithm that solves a sequence of appropriately defined optimization problems, simulating an **annealing process**.
 The annealing nature of the algorithm contributes to avoiding poor local minima, offers robustness with respect to the initial conditions, and provides a means to progressively increase the complexity of the learning model through an intuitive bifurcation phenomenon.

-ODA is interpretable, requires minimal hyper-parameter tuning, and allows online control over the performance-complexity trade-off.
-Finally, **Bregman divergences** (which include the widely used Kullback-Leibler divergence) appear naturally as a family of dissimilarity measures that enhance both the performance and the computational complexity of the learning algorithm.

 ## Usage